okta/okta-oidc-xamarin/README.md

 }
 ```

 **Note:** We support multiple Oauth 2.0 accounts, so a developer can use an Okta endpoint, social endpoint, and others in one application.
-The `StateManager` is stored in secure storage seperately based on the specified configuration, which is why the config should be passed into the `ReadFromSecureStorageAsync(config)` method if you have multiple accounts.
+The `StateManager` is stored in secure storage separately based on the specified configuration, which is why the config should be passed into the `ReadFromSecureStorageAsync(config)` method if you have multiple accounts.
 If you omit the config parameter it will try to load the default config from an `Okta.json` configuration file.

 #### IntrospectAsync()